CharIN Tuesday EUROPE Triplet

 Once per month, Glenn Cezanne, the CharIN voice in Brussels, will invite experts from industry and politics to tackle the following topics:

-- Oct 18, 2022: Regulatory Birdseye - A holistic view on the relevant EU dossiers‘ status for e-mobility
+- Oct 18, 2022: Regulatory Birdseye - A holistic view on the relevant EU dossiers‘ status for e-mobility (This event already took place)

 - Nov 08, 2022: E-Mobility across the EU – A Union, how divided?